-In the years of economic expansion that characterized the early 2000’s, this was an effective method of price stabilization.
-Large global economies like the US and China expanded and increased demand sending oil prices toward highs near USD $140.00 per barrel.
+In the years of economic expansion that characterized the early 2000’s, OPEC’s stabilization efforts were effective.
+Large global economies like the U.S. and China expanded and increased demand sending oil prices toward highs near USD $140.00 per barrel.

-Although the 2008 recession temporarily halted the development of shale hydraulic fracturing technology in the US, the years of expansion that followed saw a dramatic increase in its adoption and utilization as a means of crude oil extraction.
-Not bound by OPEC’s decisions, the US and other producers grew supply levels, which eventually culminated in the crash of global oil prices at the end of 2014.
+Although the 2008 recession temporarily halted the development of shale hydraulic fracturing technology in the U.S., the following years saw a dramatic increase in fracking for crude oil extraction.
+Because the U.S. is not an OPEC member and does not have to abide by its decisions, the country grew its domestic supply levels, which eventually culminated in the crash of global oil prices at the end of 2014.

 Following this decision, West Texas Intermediate (WTI) crude oil and wholesale diesel prices fell close to 10 percent and continued that downward trajectory before reaching multi-year lows in 2016.
-The chart below depicts the relationship between the oil and diesel market, highlighting OPEC’s influence on energy prices and the international supply picture, in total.
+The chart above shows the relationship between the oil and diesel market, highlighting OPEC’s influence on energy prices and the international supply picture, in total.